 Dr. Marek Konopnicki is a graduate of Warsaw Technical University (EE) and obtained his Ph.D.
 (Physics/Optics) from the University in Rochester.
 He has 30+ years experience in leadership and execution of development of complex electro-optical systems for imaging, remote sensing, and directed energy applications for ground, airborne and space platforms.
 His other research interests include physics, photonics, laser, and quantum optics.
 He has also been interested in potential applications of emerging technologies in practical systems.
 Most of Dr. Konopnicki’s professional career was spent with the Advanced Technology Center of Lockheed Martin Space Systems Company in Palo Alto, CA. Prior to joining Lockheed Martin, Dr. Konopnicki worked for the US Air Force Research Laboratory on developing high energy lasers and systems for directed energy applications.
 Dr. Konopnicki has always been actively involved in fostering productive industry-university relations and served on corporate advisory boards of the Physics and Applied Optics Department of Rose-Hulman Institute of Technology, The Institute of Optics of the University of Rochester, College of Optical Engineering of the University of Arizona, and of the College of Engineering of the University of California at Santa Barbara.
 Dr. Konopnicki held teaching appointments at the University of Rochester, St. John Fisher’s College, Rochester Institute of Technology, University of California Berkeley, and San Jose State University in the areas of physics, lasers, modern optics, and electro- optical sensors and systems.

-Ela Kozera provides consulting services to US-Polish Trade Council where, in her Director of Programs role, she assists emerging growth companies with seed fundraising, business development and marketing issues.
-She has gained the managerial and organizational skills while working for various Polish and U.S. companies.
+Ela Kozera acts as Director of Programs at US-Polish Trade Council.
+She has gained the managerial and organizational skills while working for various Polish and U.S. emerging growth companies.
 Her interests in human nature make her a personable and energetic individual who cultivates positive relationships with persons from diverse cultures and backgrounds.
 She has been searching constantly for beauty and simplicity in words, design and every other aspect of human expression.
 Her creative side and attention to detail have been expressed during her consulting, teaching, training and volunteering projects.
 In her professional and personal engagements, she always looks at things from all perspectives.
-She is a lifelong learner striving for continuous improvement, an attentive listener and a mindful thinker.
-She holds M.A. and B.A. degrees in German Studies of History and Culture from Nicolaus Copernicus University in Poland and University of Heidelberg in Germany.
+She holds M.A. and B.A. degrees in German Studies of History and Culture from Nicolaus Copernicus University in Poland.
 She also completed her studies focused on International Business and Administration at UC Berkeley.
+Recently, she received her EMBA degree with honors from the University of San Francisco.

 Mariusz Sawinski is a leader in making connections in international trade and investment for Poland.
 As partner for International Public Affairs, Mr. Sawinski has played pivotal roles in working with the public and private sectors in Poland and its neighbor countries ant the highest levels.
 His successes include organizing business connections between Polish companies, Government Ministries and Institutions and a German Consulting company working for European Space Agency (ESA) and Executives of GALILEO Project Management, 2004 and initiating talks with US telecommunication companies that are leading to improved telecommunication infrastructure structure in rural Poland.
 Mr. Sawinski is a graduate of the University of Lublin, and completed post-graduate studies in Communication and Public Relations at the Warsaw School of Economics.